coalio/Assistant/README.md

 ## What is Assistant?

-Assistant is a data science library in continuous development
+Assistant is a data science library for Lua 5.1+

 Assistant aspires to provide the tools required for real-world data management, because Lua also deserves a nice data science and data analysis library.